-Online Distance Learning video content can be accessed through the Canvas.
+Online Distance Learning video content can be accessed through Canvas.
 For information regarding features available within the Panopto system during playback, such as note taking, bookmarks, using the viewer, and other functionality, visit UAH OIT Documentation and Training or download "Viewing Sessions" from Panopto Support.

 What features are available through Panopto when viewing a Webcast (live streamed) event?